endurantgames/pioneers/src/solar_system.md

 ## Inner Planets {#toc-location-inner}

 Mercury is a very hot planet on the side facing the sun, and a very cold planet on the side facing away from the sun.
+Low-scale mining takes place there, plus solar batteries store photonic energy for shipment throughout the Solar System.

 Venus has floating cloud cities occupied by the wealthy above, and gas miners on the lower decks.
+The atmosphere remains poisonous to human lungs, but extensive glass walls give the Venusian colonies the appearance of domed cities.

-Mars is the most populous colony in the Solar System.
-Its two moons are known for their shipbuilding.
+Mars is the most populous and oldest colony in the Solar System.
+Its two moons are known for their shipbuilding, although both have been seized by the Pions and are being refitted to produce Pion craft instead.

 Ceres is the largest and most populous planetoid in the asteroid belt.
+Once the site of a major mining operation, the asteroid is honeycombed with occupied tunnels and caverns.
+Ceres serves as the capital of the Asteroid Belt and prior to the coming of the Pions was a major transit port between the Inner Planets and the Outer Planets.

 - **Mercury** Low Population, Bright, Cold, Colony, Hot, Mining, Orbit, Siege, Surface, Underground
 - **Venus**  Medium Population, Colony, High-G, Hot, Life, Mining, Occupation, Orbit, Spaceport, Surface